2024-03-30 17:00:00

 How is it transmitted?

 Human to human, by air.
 To protect yourself, you must wear a surgical mask.
-It is also the diligent wearing of the mask, during the Covid years, which could explain why we find ourselves today exposed to the emergence of this problem, our immune system has not “worked” to protect us.
-It is today a problem in Japan, but we had the same phenomenon in France in December 2022 ((Editor’s note: the general directorate of health had alerted about the situation.
+It is also the diligent wearing of the mask, during the Covid years, which might explain why we find ourselves today exposed to the emergence of this problem, our immune system has not “worked” to protect us.
+It is today a problem in Japan, but we had the same phenomenon in France in December 2022 ((Editor’s note: the general directorate of health had alerted regarding the situation.
 In the first quarter of 2023, 1152 serious cases were thus recorded in France, ten times more than in the first quarter of 2022).

 Streptococcus A is not a resistant bacteria…